Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - picker rack sequencing

 \subsection{Rack sequencing simplification}

-With regard to our rack sequencing formulation, and its extension to rack revisits as presented above, we are aware that a simplification can be made.
-This simplification relates to the set of orders $o \in O_1^*$ for which the order just comprises a single unit of one product and is based on the following theorem. \begin{theorem} In generating a feasible rack sequence for a single picker we can initially neglect all orders which comprise a single unit of one product since a feasible rack sequence for the remaining orders can be easily modified to incorporate the neglected orders provided that: \begin{compactitem} \item the set of racks allocated to the picker collectively contain sufficient of each product to satisfy all of the orders allocated to the picker; and \item we have a single bin dedicated to processing orders which are opened and closed by the same rack. \end{compactitem} \end{theorem}
+With regard to our PRSF, and its extension to rack revisits as presented above, we are aware that a simplification can be made.
+This simplification relates to the set of orders $o \in O_1^*$ for which the order just comprises a single unit of one product.

+First define PRSF1 as the formulation given by PRSF, but with variables $[U_k], [W_{ik}], [w_{ok}]$ and $[v_{ok}]$ removed from the formulation.
+In particular note that this means that in PRSF1 the right-hand side of Equation~(\ref{fin1}) is $B-1$ which (in terms of the mathematical formulation) means that we always have a single bin permanently and solely dedicated for use by orders opened and closed by the same rack.
+This contrasts with the situation considered in PRSF where (potentially) for some rack $k$ all $B$ bins could have been occupied by orders opened previously (at some rack $< k$), these orders remaining open during the presentation of rack $k$, not being closed until some future rack presentation (at some rack $> k$).
+We then have the following theorem. \begin{theorem} In generating a feasible rack sequence for a single picker we can initially neglect all orders which comprise a single unit of one product.
+This is because a feasible rack sequence for the remaining orders can be easily modified to incorporate the neglected orders provided that: \begin{compactitem} \item the set of racks allocated to the picker collectively contain sufficient of each product to satisfy all of the orders allocated to the picker; and \item we have a single bin permanently and solely dedicated for use by orders opened and closed by the same rack (so we are considering formulation PRSF1). \end{compactitem} \end{theorem}